I was not worried about COVID, but my ponds: Kaamegowda

 He tested positive on July 20 and was admitted to Mandya Institute of Medical Sciences.
 He was asymptomatic.
 On Monday, he was discharged from the hospital, where he was felicitated for winning the battle.

-Gowda told TNIE, “Corona is not a big disease.
+Gowda told The New Indian Express, “Corona is not a big disease.
 It’s like any other fever with cough and cold.
 All of us are born one day, should die one day.
 The one thing that makes us live is will power.
 Corona is more about will power.
 It’s curable in three to five days, and people should not believe in rumours.”

 He was getting treated for his leg injury before testing positive.
 “Other than missing home food and the pain in the leg, I did not find any difficulty,” he said.